erickfaria/PyGIS/README.md

 # PyGIS

-Codes developed in Python for application in Cartography, Geographic Databases and GIS The purpose of this repository is to share, projects, tutorials, scripts and ideas related to geoprocessing using the Python programming language.
+The purpose of this repository is to share, projects, tutorials, scripts and ideas related to geoprocessing using the Python programming language.